Best Smart Home Hubs 2026: 7 Tested, Local Control

 Apple TV 4K (3rd Generation)

-The Apple TV 4K (3rd Generation) earns its 6.35 weighted SHE Hub Compatibility Score across HomeKit-only border-router deployment value, a comparative read Engadget plus The Verge converge on throughout their 2026 Apple-ecosystem coverage at the comparable 130$ price tier.
-Protocol Coverage scores a normalized 5.0 because the Apple TV delivers four native radios — Thread plus Matter plus Wi-Fi plus Bluetooth — but lacks Zigbee plus Z-Wave radios that the Aqara Hub M3 at 8.5 classification includes.
-Ecosystem Compatibility scores 3.0 across HomeKit-only (with Matter passthrough acting as a partial bridge to other ecosystems).
+The Apple TV 4K (3rd Generation) earns its 6.35 weighted SHE Hub Compatibility Score across HomeKit-only border-router deployment value, a comparative read CNET plus The Verge converge on throughout their 2026 Apple-ecosystem coverage at the comparable 249$ price tier.
+This is the 3rd Generation (Wi-Fi + Ethernet, 128GB) model, whose Thread radio makes it a border router.
+Protocol Coverage scores a normalized 5.0 because the Apple TV delivers four native radios — Thread plus Matter plus Wi-Fi plus Bluetooth — but lacks the Zigbee plus Z-Wave radios the Aqara Hub M3 at 8.5 includes.
+Ecosystem Compatibility scores 3.0 across HomeKit-only (with Matter passthrough as a partial bridge).

 Local Control scores 8.0 because most HomeKit scenes run on-device — Apple's automation engine handles "if motion detected after sunset" logic without cloud round-trips, though some cross-vendor Matter integrations may require Apple ID authentication.
 Setup Time scores 10.0 across the under-30-min iPhone-guided commissioning window.
-Subscription Cost scores 10.0 across 0$/mo lifetime operation (Apple TV streaming subscriptions are independent of the hub functionality).
-The 129$ retail entry yields the easiest HomeKit hub plus Thread border router plus Matter controller plus streaming box bundle in the 2026 slate within 30 mins typical commissioning — the right pick for Apple-first households across 5 yr deployment.
+Subscription Cost scores 10.0 across 0$/mo lifetime operation (Apple TV streaming subscriptions are independent of the hub).
+The 249$ entry yields the easiest HomeKit hub plus Thread border router plus Matter controller plus streaming box bundle in the 2026 slate — the right pick for Apple-first households.

 What We Love

-- Thread border router + Matter controller + HomeKit hub at 129$ — doubles as Apple TV streaming box across 5 yr deployment
+- Thread border router + Matter controller + HomeKit hub at 249$ — the 3rd Generation (Wi-Fi + Ethernet, 128GB) model that doubles as an Apple TV streaming box across 5 yr deployment

-- Under 30 min iPhone-guided setup — Engadget calls it the easiest Matter controller for Apple households
+- Under 30 min iPhone-guided setup — Wirecutter calls it the best streaming device for most people: fast, clean, and ad-free

 - Mostly local automation for HomeKit scenes — keeps running when your internet drops for most use cases